Reemz1/Project1mindfitness/README.md

    - No errors were found in lowerbody.html.

    - Some errors were found in signup.html.
-A screenshot has been added below.
+A screenshot has been added below:

 ![Errors found in signup.html](image-12.png)